nero2310/covid_19_terminal/README.md

 ## Usage
 1.Clone repository
-2.Create you api key in this site [COVID-19 data](https://rapidapi.com/Gramzivi/api/covid-19-data)
+2.Create your api key in this site [COVID-19 data](https://rapidapi.com/Gramzivi/api/covid-19-data)
-3.Create file settings.py it should look like this:
+3.Create file settings.py this file should look like this:
 API_KEY="YourApiKey"

 ## Contribiuting